disrae/resume/README.md

 npm run dev # to iterate just on the content of the pdf, but won't show true layout on letter sized sheet.
 ```

-Open `index.html` and start talking to your AI assistant.
-Tell it what to change - that's literally it.

 ---

-## How It Works

-Open `index.html` in Cursor and tell your AI assistant what to change.
-Copy-paste job descriptions, work logs, or just describe what you want.

 **Examples:**
 - Copy-paste a job description: *"Optimize this resume for this job posting"*